adrianmarino/gpt4-quantized/README.md

 4. jupyterlab

-5. Got to jupyter url and run notebook.ipynb
+5. Go to jupyter url and run notebook.ipynb